Skip to content

 • Dropped support for Svelte 3 as it reached End of Life on June 20, 2023.

-• The remember helper has been rename to useRemember to be consistent with other helpers.
+• The remember helper has been renamed to useRemember to be consistent with other helpers.

 Partial reloads are now async